UPDATE: Mission Justice is changing. Click here for more information, and here to read our September 2019 policy proposals

-We believe that sexual violence by UN Peacekeepers is a crime that requires a criminal response.
+We believe that sexual violence by UN Peacekeepers is a crime that requires a criminal justice response.

 In March 2016, the Security Council passed resolution 2272 to address sexual exploitation and abuse in peace operations.
 It's an important first step, now we need to build on it.